Audio/MIDI multitrack recording software

 Note Names

-Each instrument window has an option to override the note names, accessible via the 'hamburger' button.
+Each instrument window has an option to override the note names, accessible via the ☰ button.
 These note names appear in the Drum Editor.

 Articulations

-Articulations can be defined so you can use multiple articulations of an instrument, like bowed and pizzicato violin, in a single track.
+Articulations can be defined so you can use multiple articulations of an instrument in a single track.
+Bowed and pizzicato violin, for example.
 See Articulations.

 Using software instruments in record mode

-Real time audio processing on a computer involves a trade-off between latency and reliability.
-MultitrackStudio is designed for high reliability in order to minimize the possibility of glitches to occur.
-The downside of this approach is a fairly high latency (usually slightly higher than 0.5 seconds).
-This means that it takes about half a second until you hear the effect of moving a Volume fader or any other control.
+Real-time audio processing on a computer involves a trade-off between latency and reliability.
+MultitrackStudio is designed for high reliability in order to minimize the chance of glitches.
+The downside of this approach is fairly high latency (usually slightly more than 0.5 seconds).
+This means it takes about half a second before you hear the effect of moving a Volume fader or any other control.

-Obviously playing a MIDI keyboard would be impossible to do with such a high latency between playing and hearing the actual sound.
-Therefore MultitrackStudio takes a different approach when recording using a software instrument.
-The output of tracks containing software instruments will not be routed through the mixer, but straight to the Audio Out Device instead.
+Obviously, playing a MIDI keyboard would be impossible with such a high latency between playing and hearing the actual sound.
+Therefore, MultitrackStudio takes a different approach when recording using a software instrument.
+The output of tracks containing software instruments is not routed through the mixer, but directly to the Audio Out Device instead.
 The track's Effect Sends and Output Bus Selector are not available in this situation.

 The software instrument latency can be set in the Studio menu's Devices window.